US avg household: 850-950 kWh/month

 Common Mistakes to Avoid

 Confusing kilowatts (kW) with kilowatt-hours (kWh).
-A 1,000-watt (1 kW) appliance running for 10 hours uses 10 kWh.
-Utility bills charge for kWh consumed, not kW capacity.
+A 1,000-watt appliance (1 kW) running for 10 hours consumes 10 kWh.
+Utility bills charge for kWh consumed over the billing period, not for peak wattage capacity.
+Many people assume a higher-wattage appliance always costs more, but a 1,500-watt space heater running 30 minutes per day costs less than a 150-watt lamp running 8 hours.

 Frequently Asked Questions